Chinese vegetarian mapo tofu

 • Meanwhile, make the slurry by whisking cornstarch with water in a small bowl until completely dissolved.
 Swirl half of the mixture into the tofu, stirring gently with a spatula.
 Add more until the sauce reaches the desired consistency.
 Taste a piece of tofu with some sauce.
 Add more sugar to balance the taste if it is too spicy for you.
 Transfer everything to a big plate.

-• (Optional) If you want your dish to look like the authentic mapo tofu in Sichuan, swirl in a few tablespoons of homemade chili oil at the end of the cooking, to give the sauce a beautiful red color.
-It won’t affect the taste if you skip this step.
+• (Optional but highly recommended) If you want your dish to look like the authentic mapo tofu in Sichuan, swirl in a few tablespoons of homemade chili oil and sprinkle with a generous amount of freshly ground Sichuan peppercorns at the end of the cooking, to give the sauce a beautiful red color and a bright numbing zesting taste.

 • Serve over steamed rice as a main.